 California Natural & Working Lands Inventory

 CARB's Natural and Working Lands (NWL) Inventory is a quantitative estimate of the existing state of ecosystem carbon stored in the State's land base.
-It provides estimates of carbon stocks, stock change, and resulting greenhouse gas (GHG) flux associated with stock change in California's landscape, and attributes stock changes to disturbances.
+It provides estimates of carbon stocks and stock change, and - in the case of wetlands - greenhouse gas (GHG) flux in California's landscape, and attributes stock changes to disturbances.
 The NWL inventory is an important tool for informing how California's land base contributes to the State's climate goals and tracking statewide progress toward the State's long-term objectives for NWL.

 2018 Edition of the NWL Inventory

-The NWL inventory summary report presents the NWL Inventory work and describes future work.
-It also provides background information on the legislative directives and the history of NWL Inventory development at CARB, presents the fundamentals of the inventory accounting framework, and summarizes the current understanding of ecosystem carbon stocks and trends in stock change in California.
+The NWL inventory summary report provides background information on the legislative directives and the history of NWL Inventory development at CARB, presents the fundamentals of the inventory accounting framework, and summarizes the current understanding of ecosystem carbon stocks and trends in stock change in California.
 The technical support document describes the detailed methods, data, assumptions, and parameters used in the development of the NWL Inventory.

 - Technical Support Document for the Natural & Working Lands Inventory (December 2018 Draft)